Valar-Systems/MorningRope/README.md

 ## How to install it

 There is a mount that is attached with adhesive.
-If necessary, you can also use 2 screws with anchors into the wall, but that has been required.
+If necessary, you can also use 2 screws with anchors into the wall, but that has not been required.

 First decide if you want to place it on the left or right side of the window.